cosmologicon/pywat/quiz.md

 * anything that changes value just by inspecting it or iterating over it (iterators and generators)
 * expressions with side effects (e.g. `eval`), including anything that redefines built-ins (obviously)
 * `bytes` arrays, `buffer`s, `range`s, `memoryview`s, and dictionary views
-* `float`s and unicode, which have enough edge cases in any language.
-This means that `nan` and `inf` are also out of scope.
-Strings, if they appear, only have ascii characters.

-These are not trick questions.
+Again, these are not trick questions.
 For snippets whose answers are *Yes, this is possible*, the missing values will clearly be in scope.

 Assume the latest Python version (currently 3.5) if it matters.
 It shouldn't, though.

 ## The questions

 Make sure to write down your answers (Yes or No) *before* looking at the answers, so you're not tempted to cheat.

+For a *real* challenge, try taking the quiz without using a Python interpreter to check your answers.

 Good luck!

 ### Question 1: `max` vs slice